+Hello!
 I am a person with too many hobbies and not enough time.
 I am married and have one child.
-I will call my son Buddy on this blog and on Instagram although that is only my nickname for him.
-It wasn’t something I did intentionally; I just catch myself calling him Buddy frequently.
-He is five and is a very active, curious, imaginative, creative child.
+My son is six and is a very active, curious, imaginative, creative child.
 Did I mention he is very active?
 He really doesn’t know how to sit still.
-I’m not sure what happened.
-My husband and I are both pretty calm people who like to sit down and read all day.
+I’m not sure what happened; my husband and I are both pretty calm people who like to sit down and read all day.
 I love his curiosity and his creativity.
 I listen to him jabber with his figures and smile at the stories he tells.
 Perhaps he’ll be a writer one day too!

 I hope you like my blog.
+I absolutely LOVE hearing from you!
 I would love to hear any suggestion you have to give.

 Email me: QuillandBooks @ gmail.com